quelopes/HNSCC-network/README.md

 ### Neo4j

 Neo4j is a highly scalable, robust (fully ACID) native graph database.
-Neo4j is used in mission-critical apps by thousands of leading, startups, enterprises, and governments around the world.
+Neo4j is used in mission-critical apps by thousands of startups, enterprises, and governments around the world.

 ### How to use